 Q: How can we help our 7-year-old twin girls stop fighting?
 They constantly provoke and antagonize each other.
 We thought this was just normal sibling conflict, but it seems to be developing into actual resentment.
 One of them is now saying we love the other one more, and the other one bullies and intimidates her when we're not looking.
 We seem to be doing nothing but mediating their fights.
 Help!

-Note: The following is the first in a series of columns on the origin of currency in the American colonies and Georgia.
+Note: The following is the sixth in a series of columns on the origin of currency in the American colonies and Georgia.

 I write quite often about new businesses opening whether it be retail, restaurants, or professional.
 The one I am reporting on today is kind of unique.

 My friend died.

 Q: My 10-year-old daughter is having thoughts about other girls.
 She says she's worried because she notices and admires other girls' figures.
 I know this is normal, but I'm not really sure how to say this to her.
 She seems to be obsessing about it.
 What's your advice?

 Is the Bible the word of God?
 Can we know for a certainty that "all scripture is breathed out by God" (2 Timothy 3:16, ESV), or given through God's "inspiration" (KJV)?
 Are the things we read in the Bible reliable insofar as being a trustworthy record of what God wants us to know of his nature, his activities and his will for his creation?
 Can we know the writers of these materials didn't just make them up and that they aren't just a bunch of largely unbelievable stories?